daniperez/CMakeLists.txt/cmake_jar_example/README.md

-CMakeIvy
+CMakeJar
 ========

-This folder contains an example on how to use the CMakeIvy module.
+This folder contains an example on how to use the CMakeJar module.

 Example compilation & testing
 -----------------------------